Cracking Energy Codes: The Role of Climate in Architecture & Opening Glass Wall Projects

 view-of-east-coast-yacht-club-with-nanawall-hsw60-system

 The Larchmont Yacht Club, founded in 1880, was recently remodeled.
 The goal was to preserve the original look but modernize the experience.
-Architects used a 37-panel NanaWall single track sliding HSW60 system to create an opening glass exterior.
+Architects used a 37-panel NanaWall single track stacking HSW60 system to create an opening glass exterior.

 HSW60 Performance